mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 <span class="badge">advanced</span>

-Defines the URI that will be shown for the specified errors.
+Defines the URI that will be shown for the specified errors codes.
 No change to the public version.
+We configured [`proxy_intercept_errors on`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_intercept_errors) to make it work for error codes returned from the origin.

 ### [`eval_func`](https://docs.google.com/document/d/1T4NVOiiv_OlYA6nzDcoTm7MpQMBz5E1nr-W78_7GNiQ/edit#bookmark=id.ff3eprwz0chu)